-The effort to build the LSST is a partnership between public and private organizations.
-Financial support for LSST comes from the National Science Foundation, the Department of Energy, and private funding raised by the LSST Corporation, a non-profit 501(c)3 corporation formed in 2003, with headquarters in Tucson, AZ.
+The effort to build Rubin Observatory is a partnership between public and private organizations.
+Financial support for Rubin Observatory construction comes from the National Science Foundation, the Department of Energy, and private funding raised by the LSST Corporation, a non-profit 501(c)3 corporation formed in 2003, with headquarters in Tucson, AZ.
 Contributions from private foundation gifts, grants to universities, and in-kind support from laboratories and other LSST Member Institutions were key to early construction and critical developments.

-The early history of the LSST Project is outlined in the LSST Science Book, Chapter 1 and early press releases.
+The early history of the Rubin Observatory (then named LSST) Project is outlined in the LSST Science Book, Chapter 1 and early press releases.

 LSST was ranked the highest-priority large ground-based facility in the 2010 US Decadal Survey, New Worlds, New Horizons.
 [Link to press release]